AlperenBektasoglu/SQLServer-TSQL_Educations/011-TemelSqlKomutları.md

 SELECT PersonelID , SUM(NakliyeUcreti) FROM Satislar GROUP BY PersonelID
 ```

-Group By İşleminde Where Şartı Yazma: Where komutu group by komutundan önce yazılır.
+Group By İşleminde Where Şartı Yazma: Where komutu Group By komutundan önce yazılır.
 Where komutu kolonlardaki şartlar için kullanılır.

 ```sql
 SELECT KategoriID , COUNT(*) FROM Urunler WHERE KategoriID > 5 GROUP BY KategoriID